 It was nearly thirty-eight years ago that I first heard the Words of the Lord speaking to me.
 Then with thirty years of not hearing from Him, I again heard His voice seven years ago.
 This last time I heard Him I tried hard to learn how others heard from God.
 I checked out books, I asked people, and I looked in the Bible.
 For some reason I missed these passages I've printed out here, but of those people I talked to about how they heard from the Lord I concluded that most of them had not actually done so.
 Their experience was rather like those I have otherwise, such as a feeling or a "nudging," but they hadn't actually heard Him speak.
 I often feel a guiding of the Spirit when I write, and the places I'm led to look, and the discoveries I make, the which (in my mind), could have only come from the Lord.

 We think when Jesus talks to someone He would either be sweet and gentle (like in songs) or that there would be a rumbling of thunder, trumpets blown, and His statement preceded by "I Jesus!"
 There was none of that.
 The voice just suddenly came to me, from the area of my left ear (in my head) and said: "Call out my name."
-It was 10:00 at night, the lights had been out for some time, and I was surrounded by murderers and other criminals.
+It was 10:00 at night, the lights had been out for some time, and I was surrounded by people sleeping.
 This was not the time to be yelling anything.
 I resisted.
 Again the voice came to me, more demanding this time.
 Again I held my peace (although I was experiencing internal stress).
 Then I felt the Lord leave, and my chest became heavy and empty.
 I hadn't noticed anything in my chest until it was gone.
 We don't know what we have, such as our health, until it isn't there anymore.
-For a day and a half I lay in my bunk, and as far as I can remember I didn't even eat, feeling depressed and empty.
+For a day and a half I lay in my bed, and as far as I can remember I didn't even eat, feeling depressed and empty.
 Then very slowly I began to feel normal again.
 Ever since then, for nearly 38 years, when I start to feel the leaving of the Lord, I cry out: "Don't do that again!" and I get scared.
 I've given Him plenty of reasons to leave, but for some reason He hasn't.

 I had a beard for over 40 years.
 Seven years ago I was kneeling at my bed praying, and again I heard that unmistakable voice tell me to shave my beard.
 That's all the voice said: "Shave your beard."
 I hesitated, hoping it was my imagination, and said "Just a minute, after I pray."
 Again the voice came to me saying the very same words, but more commanding, and growing angry.
 I hesitated.
 And the third time the voice came, this time He was obviously angry.
 I said "Ok, ok, I'm going."